WalterNadalin/ParallelJacobi/aux/parallel.md

     ![Figure 2](parallel_jacobi.jpg)

-2. The whole process is be parallel, that includes initialization of the grid and boundary conditions, the iterative evolution and the final dump on file of the resulting grid.
+2. The whole process is parallel, that includes initialization of the grid and boundary conditions, the iterative evolution and the final dump on file of the resulting grid.